+I first met Dick at the Friars Club in New York City for his roast in 2011.
+The legendary booking agent Irvin Arthur introduced me to him.
 He also represented the stand up comedian and political satirist, Professor Irwin Corey about whom I was making a film.
 I was sat in between these two legends.
 It turns out that in 1960 while performing at The Playboy Club in Chicago for a week Irwin was asked to work on a Sunday and it being the seventh day in a row Irwin couldn't work so Hefner hired Dick.
 It was the first time a black comedian performed to a white audience.
 The world was about to change.

 Irvin suggested that Dick be in the film discussing Irwin’s contribution to the world not only comically but also in historical and political context.
 Dick agreed and suggested I arrive the night before the filming in Washington DC because he was performing at a club and that I should attend.
-I did, of course.

 When someone watches and listens to Dick Gregory they feel and sense an unforgettable impact that he is able to share in his own unique style which is animated and physical.